dnck/dnck.github.io/_posts/2020-03-02-booleans-in-python-argparse.md

 )
 ```

-So, now, this will always parse the command line passed strings:
+Now, this will parse the command line passed strings:

 [ True, true, T, t, yes, Yes, 1]

 as the Python boolean ```True```.

+Hope this helps.
 Happy coding!